 If your yacht charter holiday begins or ends in Dubrovnik, you should definitely spend one full-day exploring the city.
 After breakfast at your hotel, put on good walking shoes and bring swimwear and a beach towel.
 And you’re ready for a perfect day in Dubrovnik.

 Begin by walking a complete circuit of Dubrovnik’s splendid medieval City Walls.
 Enter the old town through Pile Gate, then climb a steep flight a stone steps up to the ramparts.
 This is the beginning of the one-mile round route, affording spectacular panoramas over Dubrovnik’s terracotta rooftops and out to sea.
 During your walk, you’ll pass several sturdy towers, added through the centuries to reinforce the fortifications against possible attack.
+Such a perfect day in Dubrovnik.

 After that, call at Gianni for an artisan gelato – the lavender and honey ice cream is absolutely delicious.
 Then take a look in the Cultural History Museum housed in the 15th– century Rector’s Palace.
 From 1358 to 1808, Dubrovnik was a wealthy independent republic known as Ragusa.
 The head of state was the Rector, who held a 30-day term in office.
 A new Rector was elected monthly, so as to prevent any one family from becoming too powerful.
 During his assignment, the Rector lived here and was not allowed to leave the building.
 The museum displays period furniture, costumes and portraits, showing how Dubrovnik nobles once lived.